Now you can listen to our blog post, "Government Assistance Programs in Canada" while on…

-Let’s imagine you’re ready to buy your first home and take advantage of historically low mortgage rates, but you don’t have enough money in your bank account.
-If you don’t have enough money for a down payment, family members are permitted to assist you.
+Let’s imagine you’re ready to buy your first home and take advantage of low mortgage rates.
+But you don’t have enough money in your bank account.
+What could be the best resource of urgent cash?
+If you don’t have enough money for a down payment, family members are the best resource to assist you.

 A mortgage gift letter is a document signed by your donor stating that the money for the down payment was given to you as a gift.
 It demonstrates to a mortgage lender that you are not obligated to repay the money.
 The lender wants to know that if you agree to make your monthly home loan payments, you won’t have to worry about repaying the donor as well.
 This could put you at risk of defaulting on your mortgage.

 In simple terms, a gift letter is a note from the giver stating that you are not required to repay the money.
-You’ll need the donor to send a gift letter to your mortgage company stating that the money is a gift, not a loan if you’re utilizing gift money for part – or all – of your down payment.
+You’ll need the donor to send a gift letter to your mortgage company.
+This letter will state that the money is a gift, not a loan and you’re utilizing gift money for part – or all – of your down payment.

 Mortgage lenders prefer that you owe only their money on your home.
 Your lender may want verification that the money has been placed into your bank account, and the donor must be an immediate family member, such as a parent or a crazy rich uncle.

 Is Mortgage Gift Letter Taxable?

 The short answer to this is No. There is no “gift tax” in Canada; your donor can give you as much money as they want without incurring any taxes.
 However, in the United States, the limit is $15,000 per year before the taxman gets involved.

 Canadians, unlike Americans, are not subject to a “gift tax.”
 You can be given any amount of money at any moment without incurring any tax consequences.